On this page

 - Conditions for joining

-The regulator has devised new criteria which we will be applying when assessing whether the conditions for joining and remaining on the trustee register have been met.
+The Pensions Regulator (TPR) has devised new criteria which we will be applying when assessing whether the conditions for joining and remaining on the trustee register have been met.

 Conditions for joining

 There are a number of legislative conditions which an applicant must fulfil before admission on to the Independent Trustee Register.
 The applicant must also continue to meet these conditions to remain on the register.
 The conditions fall into two categories: